 Hike uses the product (Stock-Keeping Unit) as a unique identifier for your products.
 This is standard practice for most leading accounting, POS and eCommerce platforms for the retail industry.
 However, some eCommerce applications do allow to create products without SKUs.
 To solve this discrepancy Hike lets you choose one of the following two options:

 Sync non-SKU products to Hike and auto-assign SKU numbers

 Selecting this option will trigger Hike to automatically create SKU numbers for products that are being added, but do not have an existing SKU.

-Do not sync non-SKU products and related orders now, I’ll first manually create SKUs for those.
+Do not sync non-SKU products and their sales orders

 Selecting this option will NOT add products that do not have SKUs.
-Enabling you to manually create them first in your integrated platform.
+Enabling you to create them first in your integrated platform manually.

 Once you’ve completed all the necessary steps, it’s time to save and start syncing.
-Click on the Continue button either at the top or bottom of the page, to go on.
+Click on the Save button at the top to go on.